Search This Blog

 On October, 12 1973 President Nixon nominated Gerald Ford, Republican Minority leader in the House of Representatives, as the new vice-president.

-I was nearing the end of my career with WHCA and would leave on December 20, 1973 so my knowledge the events that occurred in 1974 are only obtained from the various news outlets.
+I was nearing the end of my career with WHCA and would leave on December 20, 1973 so my knowledge of the sequence of the events that occurred in 1974, are only obtained from the various news and media outlets.

-In July, 1974 the Supreme Court ordered Nixon to turn over the tapes.
-While the president dragged his feet, the House of Representatives voted to impeach him for obstruction of justice, abuse of power, criminal cover-up and several violations of the Constitution.
-Finally, on August 5, 1974 Nixon released the tapes, which provided undeniable evidence of his complicity in the Watergate crimes.
-The tapes revealed President Nixon's knowledge and cover up of Watergate and brought down his Presidency.
-In the face of certain impeachment by the
+In July, 1974, the Supreme Court ordered Nixon to turn over the tapes.
+While the president dragged his feet, the House of Representatives voted to impeach him for obstruction of justice, abuse of power, criminal cover-up, and several violations of the Constitution.

 The Nixon’s say goodbye to the White House Staff